okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

 Follow these steps to create and configure new orgs in your Aerial account:

 1. [Authenticate with Okta Aerial](#authenticate-with-okta-aerial): Configure an API client in the Aerial admin org to call the Okta Aerial API.
-1. [Create and configure a child org](#create-a-child-org): Create a new child org based on the parent org using the Org creator API.
+1. [Create and configure a child org](#create-a-child-org): Create a child org based on the parent org using the Org creator API.
 1. [Link the new org to the Aerial account](#link-the-new-org-to-the-aerial-account): Link the org to the Aerial account using the Aerial API.
-1. [Enable products in the org](#enable-products-in-the-org): Enable Products in the Org using the Aerial API.
+1. [Enable products in the org](#enable-products-in-the-org): Enable products in the Org using the Aerial API.
 1. [Configure the org](#configure-the-org): Configure the org using Okta objects in the Aerial API.

 You can also manage an org's status, and enable or disable products in an org: